apnadkarni/blt/doc/listview.rst

 *pathName* **activate** *itemName*
   Redisplays *itemName* using its active colors and relief.
-This typically is used by widget bindings to highlight list items when the pointer is moved over items in the list.
+This typically is used by widget bindings to highlight items when the pointer is moved over items in the list.
 Any previously active item is deactivated.
-  *ItemName* may be a label, index, or tag, but may not represent more than one list item.
+  *ItemName* may be a label, index, or tag, but may not represent more than one item.

 *pathName* **add** ?\ *option* *value* ...?
-  Creates a new list item, adding it to the end of the list.
-If one or more *option-value* pairs are specified, they modify the given list item option(s) to have the given value(s).  *Option* and *value* are described in the **item configure** operation.
+  Creates a new item, adding it to the end of the list.
+If one or more *option-value* pairs are specified, they modify the given item option(s) to have the given value(s).  *Option* and *value* are described in the **item configure** operation.

 *pathName* **bbox** *itemName*
   Returns of list of four numbers describing the bounding box of *itemName*.
-  The numbers represent the x and y root coordinates of two opposite corners of the box. *Item* may be a label, index, or tag, but may not represent more than one list item.
+  The numbers represent the x and y root coordinates of two opposite corners of the box. *Item* may be a label, index, or tag, but may not represent more than one item.

 *pathName* **cget** *option*
   Returns the current value of the widget configuration option given by